messmerd/dmf2mod/README.md

 In later updates, I may add:

+- Systems besides Game Boy
+- Support for patterns with over 64 rows
 - Full pattern break support (Dxx)
-- Tempo changes
 - More effects
-- Support for patterns greater than 64
+- Tempo changes?
 - Channel master volume?
 - Noise channel?
-- Systems besides Game Boy?
+- ...

 Instruments will not receive support due to MOD limitations.
 The noise channel may receive support in the future if it is feasible and can be made to sound decent.

 ______
 Created by Dalton Messmer <messmer.dalton(at)gmail(dot)com>.